"Only iPhone 13": Bobrisky bans android phone users from taking his photos

 The crossdresser then decided to address the issue as he warned people with low quality phone cameras.

-Bob in a post on his Instagram page expressed confusion over why he looks haggard and old when some people take photos of him on their phone.
+Bob, in a post on his Instagram page, expressed confusion over why he looks haggard and old when some people take photos of him with their phones.

 Call his account number we'll do crowdfunding for him: Yul Edochie offers to help homeless actor Kenneth Aguba